scrambletools/eleven-bit-clock/README.md

 quad of its IP address allowing the user to identify the device IP to access the web interface.

+Compatibility:
-This code has been tested on the ESP32-C3, but should work on other ESP32 variants as well.
+This code has been tested on the ESP32-C3 using ESP-IDF v5+, but should work on other ESP32 variants as well.
 It is used by the Pyramid Clock (www.pyramidclock.com).

 Build notes:
 Make sure to rename secrets_rename.h to secrets.h and